Wednesday, October 8, 2014

 How illness makes me see the world

-1. Deciding to go home without continuing to stay at office - 50 %.
+1. Deciding to go home instead of staying at the office - 50%

 “There are only two ways to live your life.
 One is as though nothing is a miracle.
 The other is as though everything is a miracle.”